 Did you know that your trash can be a field day for thieves?
 They’ll look for items like cut-up debit and credit cards that are expired, credit card statements, and unused credit card checks, envelopes with return addresses which divulge your banking institutions, credit card offers, and all sorts of other items that most honest people wouldn’t know are very telling for a thief.
 Even something that only reveals your name gives a thief enough information to be dangerous.
 Rather than tearing up such documents, use a shredder.
 Many office product chain stores offer shredding for a small fee, based on the weight of the material to be shredded.
 Home shredders are relatively inexpensive and might be worth their cost several times over if you tend to receive a lot of junk mail.

-when I use my credit card, should I be offended?
+If a retail clerk asks for I.D. when I use my credit card, should I be offended?
 Absolutely NOT!
 The business is attempting to curtail possible fraudulent credit card usage, and the extra measures on its part are indirectly assisting the cardholder.
 Ensuring the name and signature on the credit card matches that of the driver’s license, for instance, allows the business to prevent liability for merchandise that has been dishonestly obtained – STOLEN!
 In turn, if your credit card has come into the wrong hands, proper authorities can be alerted.

 Should the internet be trusted for making purchases?
 It is crucial that online buyers check into the legitimacy of any company they are buying or ordering from.
 If it has an email address, send a message to see whether the address is valid and active.
 The site must be secure for credit card transactions.
 Check the site to see what kind of encryption software it is using.
 Don’t give out credit card numbers without knowing who is receiving the information.

 By taking each of these steps, you are helping to ensure the protection of your identity.
 Being the victim of identity fraud or credit card fraud can be a very trying experience.
 It is best to take the initiative and avoid becoming a victim at all.
 And, although these steps do not fully guarantee that a person will be fully protected, they do help to reduce the risk of one’s personal information falling into the wrong hands.